MaiJi97/Leetcode/java/852_PeakIndexInMountainArray/README.md

 ## Method 2: Binary Search

-Choose to use template 3 of bianry search.
+Choose to use template 3 of binary search.

 Time Complexity: O(logn)